Chapter 1 Introduction

 • When you want to use a function for the first time, check the documentation and the examples in there (usually they are very short).

-• There are also many (longer) tutorials available (usually one with each paper), which be linked from here or are available at the packages’ websites.
+• There are also many (longer) tutorials available (usually one with each paper), which will be linked from here or are available at the packages’ websites.

 • All the code used in all my papers is available on GitHub.
 It mostly consists of R scripts based on {bigsnpr}, {bigstatsr}, the tidyverse, and the futureverse (Bengtsson, 2021; Privé et al., 2018; Wickham et al., 2019).